Jokymon/forth-vm-sim/doc/virtual_machine.rst

 In case of byte-sized moves, only the least significant byte of the 32-bit register is stored in memory or read from memory.

-The second type of move operations only supports word-sized moves.
-Also they are either a move operation from a register to a register-indexed memory location or from a register-indexed memory to a register.
+The second type of move operations are either a move operation from a register to a register-indexed memory location or from a register-indexed memory to a register.
 However the register used for the memory access will additionally be changed by either incrementing or decrementing, either before or after accessing the memory.
 For example in the following instruction

 .. code-block::